 Some survivors moved to other areas and work now in the textile industry.
 Others, however, try to recover from the tragedy and resume their business.
 On this tour, you will meet some survivors of that catastrophe, señoras Carola, Silvia and Sadith, strong women who are fighting to preserve their traditions and to keep their culture alive.
 They struggled and had to start again from the bottom, but they have found a good way to get ahead by showing and teaching their art to visitors.

-Your guide for today will pick you up from your hotel at 10am (possibility to start later if you’re the first one to book) and together you’ll head past the historical center of Lima to the neighborhood where the Shipibo-Konibo have settled (about 30 minutes if there is not too much traffic).
+Your guide for today will pick you up from your hotel at 9:30am (possibility to start later if you’re the first one to book) and together you’ll head past the historical center of Lima to the neighborhood where the Shipibo-Konibo have settled (about 45 minutes with usual traffic).
 You will get to meet two Shipibo-Konibo families today.
-On the first visit, you’ll learn more about their culture, traditions and recent history before starting the first workshop, the Kené textile painting workshop.
-Kené was declared National Cultural Heritage in 2008 and refers to geometric patterns painted on the face or body, ceramics or textiles.
-The art of kené is feminine and the designs represent energy or positive force.
-You will learn from one of the artists how to paint kené on a small cloth, which you can take home as a souvenir.
+On the first visit, you’ll learn more about their culture, traditions and recent history before starting the first workshop in Kené.
+Kené was declared National Cultural Heritage in 2008 and refers to geometric patterns painted or embroidered on the face or body, ceramics or textiles.
+The designs of kené represent energy or positive force.
+For the workshops you can choose 2 from the following 4 options:

-Proceeds from this Lima tour benefit the Shipibo families visited on the tour.
+Proceeds from this Lima tour benefit the Shipibo families and artists visited on the tour.